Create a simple drawing app using the Python library "TKEasyGUI"

 (env)$ python3 question.py

-It will greet you.
+will then greet you.

-Next, let's create a simple drawing app.
+Next, I'll try making a simple drawing app.

 Drawing app.py